vertikoff/OlderThanYou_testing/docs/index.rst

 ..
-OlderThanYou_05 documentation master file, created by sphinx-quickstart on Thu Feb 15 21:35:49 2018.
+OlderThanYou_06 documentation master file, created by sphinx-quickstart on Thu Feb 15 21:35:49 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to OlderThanYou_05's documentation!
+Welcome to OlderThanYou_testing's documentation!
 ===========================================

 .. toctree::